Yuna (singer, born 2003): 2017: Pre-debut

-2019–present: Debut with Itzy and solo activities
+2019–2024: Debut with Itzy and solo activities

 Yuna officially debuted with Itzy in February 2019, with the release of their first single album, It'z Different, and the music video for its lead single "Dalla Dalla".
 One month after debut, she placed second in the Korean Business Research Institute's brand reputation ranking for individual girl group members, behind only Blackpink's Jennie.
 On December 22, 2021, Yuna won the "Best Weekly Idol Individual Cam (Female)" award at the 2021 K-Champ Awards.

 In December 2022, Yuna performed a solo cover of Lee Hyori's "U-Go-Girl" at the 2022 KBS Song Festival: Y2K.
 The performance was regarded as a highlight and became the event's most viewed solo act.
 Lee praised Yuna's cover during Itzy's appearance on The Seasons, saying she enjoyed seeing younger artists recreating her past performances.

 In December 2023, Yuna performed a cover of Jennie's "You & Me" at the 2023 SBS Gayo Daejeon, where her solo performance was once again praised as one of the highlights of the event.
 On December 27, she released the music video for "Yet, but", her solo track from Itzy's eighth EP Born to Be.

 In December 2024, Yuna performed a cover of Alaina Castillo's "Pocket Locket" with Aespa's Karina and Nmixx's Sullyoon at the 2024 MBC Music Festival.
 Alongside Jang Won-young, the trio is recognized as the main visuals of their fourth-generation girl groups and nicknamed "Jang-Ka-Sull-Yu" by fans, which heightened anticipation for their appearance at the event.
 Their performance was well received and helped boost the song's popularity in South Korea.

+2025–present: Acting debut and solo debut

-On July 1, 2025, Yuna was cast in the 2026 tvN retro office drama Miss Undercover Boss for her acting debut, portraying Hong Jang-mi, the spirited younger sister of the protagonist.
+On July 1, 2025, Yuna was cast in the 2026 tvN retro office drama Undercover Miss Hong for her acting debut, portraying Hong Jang-mi, the spirited younger sister of the protagonist.
+She was also cast in the 2026 tvN romance drama My Bias, My Boss, portraying a top actress.

+On March 23, 2026, Yuna released her debut solo EP, Ice Cream, alongside a music video for its lead single of the same name.